Fred Eisenberger: Economic development

 As part of his campaign, Eisenberger wanted to reform economic development in Hamilton, including a boost to the department's budget.
 He sought and won support for this initiative which involved hiring new staff and developing a marketing campaign to help promote Hamilton.

 Another major initiative was the creation of the Jobs Prosperity Collaborative, a group of community leaders to help steer Hamilton's economic development.
 He also proposed that the federal government's newly announced Southern Ontario Development Agency be located in Hamilton.

 Environment and sustainable development

 Eisenberger has proposed a downtown pedestrian plaza to increase pedestrian activity in the core of Hamilton.

-He also gained the endorsement of colleagues to implement an anti-idling by-law.
-A by-law which has yet to issue one single ticket.
-The by-law is not proactively enforced and relies on citizens calling the by-law office about a vehicle idling longer than 15 minutes.
+He also gained the endorsement of colleagues to implement an anti-idling by-law; A by-law which was ineffective in the form which Eisenberger proposed it, relying on citizens calling the by-law office about a vehicle idling longer than 15 minutes.
+Reforms to the by-law in subsequent years have not improved its efficacy, with only two charges being laid out of 330 calls between 2015 and 2020.